lib314a/SWOWZH/README.md

 in the data/dictionaries folder and they were editable.
 The input of the script, SWOW-ZH_raw.mat, should be put in the data folder.

+Editable dictionaries:

+1. `tradCues.(txt|mat)` and `tradCues.(txt|mat)`: Traditional Chinese cues and responses were transformed into simplified equivalents based on Open Chinese Convert library, `ropencc` package was access from (<https://github.com/Lchiffon/ropencc>).

+2. `englishRes.(txt|mat)`: English responses were commonly used in Mandarin, their capitalization has been corrected.

+3. `unsplitedRes.(txt|mat)`: Joined responses, whose participants typed two or more responses into a single response box with separators like punctuation or symbols (e.g., comma, space, plus sign, and pause sign), were separated successively to individual responses, and only the first three were processed.

+4. `longRes.(txt|mat)`: Long responses (length is over six) were marked with #Long, except for meaningful long words that had appeared at least twice.
+A meaningless long response was defined as a character string that needs adding or deleting at least one character to become a phrase.

+5. `symbolRes.(txt|mat)`: Non-Chinese characters, which contained non-Chinese characters (letters, symbols, numbers, and/or punctuations), were modified and kept if meaningful and appeared more than once.
+Other kinds of such responses were marked as #Symbol.

+6. `erRes.(txt|mat)`: Retroflex final (erhua or erization), which is a pronunciation feature that modifies the final sound of certain syllables, usually in the form -er (儿), was deleted from the responses.

+7. `SWOWZHwordlist.mat`: A Chinese word list merged from SUBTLEX-CH<sup><a id="fnr.3" class="footref" href="#fn.3" role="doc-backlink">3</a></sup> and Unigram subset of Chinese Web 5-gram Verson 1<sup><a id="fnr.4" class="footref" href="#fn.4" role="doc-backlink">4</a></sup>.
+Responses excluded in the word list were considered as non-word responses in the participants cleaning stage.

 `participantCleaning.m`: Problematic participants are deleted.

 `dataBalancing.m`: Remain 55 participants for each cue words.
 The output